Farmer Mentor FAQs

-Q: I want to start an apprenticeship program on my farm.
+I want to start an apprenticeship program on my farm.
 How do I do it?

 There are many ways to set up work programs on your farm, so we cannot give you a one-size-fits-all approach.
 Consider what are your needs in terms of labor, and then also consider what you have to offer in exchange.
 Do you plan to provide room and board?
 A wage or stipend?
 Dedicated training or the opportunity for workers to access additional training (via CRAFT or other means)?
 It is important for a successful apprenticeship to be a reciprocal relationship, so don’t set about getting started just because you need an extra hand around the farm.
 Once you’ve figured out your needs (in terms of hours/week or weeks/season) and how you might be able to compensate, feel free to contact OGS if you want advice on a typical set-up for farms with comparable situations to yours.
-A good resource we’ve written on this topic is entitled “Adding Value to Apprenticeships.”
+Be sure to check out our Adding Value to Apprenticeships resource page.

-Q: What makes Apprentice Link different from other farm apprenticeship listings?
+What makes Apprentice Link different from other farm apprenticeship listings?

-Apprentice Link highlights farmers that are part of the WNC CRAFT network, which illustrates the farms’ dedication to new farmer education.
+Apprentice Link highlights farmers that are part of the WNC CRAFT Farmer Network which illustrates the farms’ dedication to new farmer education.
 As a CRAFT member, you have access to resources such as the CRAFT Handbook (articles written about challenges and approaches to farming specific to the Southeast) and the CRAFT farmer network (a monthly social event organized around farm tours, intern education, and good food).
 Although not all farms listed are necessarily Certified Organic, all are focused on “sustainably-minded” farming practices and often adhere to most (if not all) organic standards.

 We have also incorporated a review element into our database that works to take previous apprentice experience into account.
 All reviews written were reported by apprentice or employee “references” that were provided by the farm through their application.
 We believe this element of our database furthers community accountability and will help provide applicants with resources to help them make an informed decision when accepting farm positions.